Meghan Markle’s Estranged Family Might Crash Her Big Day As TV Wedding Correspondents, ‘Us Weekly’ Reports

-Looks like Meghan Markle’s estranged family is going to do anything to be at her royal wedding and she’s allegedly starting to get worried.
+It looks like Meghan Markle’s estranged family is going to do anything to be at her royal wedding, and she’s allegedly starting to get worried.

-In a recent report by Us Weekly, it has been alleged that the former Suits star is “losing sleep” as her nuptials to Prince Harry draws near and it’s all because of her estranged relatives.
+In a recent report by Us Weekly, it has been alleged that the former Suits star is “losing sleep” as her nuptials to Prince Harry draw near, and it’s all because of her estranged relatives.

-Apparently, Meghan has been fretting about some of her distant family members crashing her royal wedding despite not being invited.
+Apparently, Meghan has been fretting about some of her distant family members crashing her royal wedding, despite not being invited.
 The outlet claimed that the actress’ controversial relatives are eager to fly to London to catch a glimpse of her big day.

-A source allegedly told the outlet that Meghan’s half-sister Samantha Grant and her nephew Tyler Dooley along with his mother Tracy are planning to travel all the way from the U.S. to provide “coverage” of the royal wedding.
+A source allegedly told the outlet that Meghan’s half-sister, Samantha Grant, and her nephew, Tyler Dooley, along with his mother, Tracy, are planning to travel all the way from the U.S. to provide “coverage” of the royal wedding.

-Allegedly, the trio is keen on becoming TVwedding correspondents even though they won’t be inside the event.
+Allegedly, the trio is keen on becoming TV wedding correspondents, even though they won’t be inside the event.
 The source added that Meghan is even stressing about the possibility, causing her to lose sleep at night.

 “She’s lost sleep over relatives who’ve screwed her over,” the source claimed.
 “It’s the one thing she’s struggled with most since meeting Harry, especially after the engagement.”